laysearaujo/PONTEA/README.md

 # PONTEA - Inclusive Learning Platform for Children with Autism Spectrum Disorder

-Welcome to the SensibiliTEA project repository!
+Welcome to the PONTEA project repository!
 Our platform is designed to create inclusive learning environments for children with Autism Spectrum Disorder (ASD).
 It offers teachers a collaborative space to share and discover customized activities that enhance engagement and development in children with ASD.

 ## Getting Started

-These instructions will guide you through setting up and running the SensibiliTEA project on your local machine.
+These instructions will guide you through setting up and running the PONTEA project on your local machine.

 ### Prerequisites